 Taste: It has a sweet and creamy taste, with subtle floral and fruity notes.

-Uses: Vanilla is widely used in sweet recipes such as ice cream, cookies, pancakes, cakes, puddings, you name it!
+Uses: Vanilla is widely used in sweet recipes such as ice cream, cookies, pancakes, cakes, puddings, vanilla matcha latte, you name it!

 31. Black Cardamom

-Fun fact(s): Now if vanilla is the second most expensive spice in the world, cardamom sits in third place.
+Fun fact(s): If vanilla is second most expensive spice, cardamom sits in third place!

-Taste: Black cardamoms have a smoky, earthy, and slightly sweet taste with a hint of bitterness.
-Remember that a little goes a long way here!
+Taste: Smoky, earthy, slightly sweet with bitter hints.
+Remember, a little goes a long way!

 Uses: Unlike a lot of spices where you can use one variety to substitute for the other, don’t try doing that for black cardamoms!
-Green cardamom adds a subtle taste while black cardamom has a much stronger taste!
-So if you do want to substitute green cardamom with it, definitely only add a liiiiittle bit!
+Green is subtle, black is much stronger.
+If substituting, use just a tiny bit in curries, stews, and rice dishes.

 32. Activated Charcoal

 Fun fact(s): Activated charcoal is actually a manufactured product and cannot be found naturally in food.
-Due to that reason, just to be clear, I do not recommend prolonged and regular consumption of activated charcoal.
+For that reason, just to be clear, I do not recommend prolonged and regular consumption of activated charcoal.

 Taste: Although charcoal has an intense and striking black color, it is both tasteless and odorless.

-Uses: The tasteless and odorless properties make it a great natural food colorant and is commonly used to make black burger buns, pizza crusts, pancakes, cocktails, and my favorite way…ice cream!
+Uses: Perfect natural food colorant for black burger buns, pizza crusts, pancakes, cocktails, and my favorite…ice cream!

 33. Urfa Biber

-The chilli peppers are dried in the sun during the day, and wrapped in fabric or plastic at night to preserve their natural oil.
+Fun fact(s): Fan of sun-dried tomatoes?
+How about sun-dried chili peppers?
+Meet Urfa biber!
+They’re dried in the sun during the day and wrapped in fabric at night to preserve natural oils!

 Uses: Use them as spice rubs, in your stews, or as toppings if you’d like a bit of flavor boost to your meal.
-Urfa biber can even be added to chocolatey desserts to add a bit of smokiness which will balance out the sweetness!
+Urfa biber can even be added to chocolatey desserts to add a bit of smokiness to balance out the sweetness!

 FAQ